Have you been considering the Sapphire Gem chicken breed or a novelty chicken that is good at laying eggs? Worry no more. We have an answer for you.

 Some people sometimes confuse this breed with the Sapphire chicken.
 Therefore, you can mistakenly think that they lay blue eggs.

-However, the Sapphire Gem hens normally lay brown eggs that are mostly large or extra large in size.
+However, the Sapphire Gem hens normally lay brown eggs that are mostly large or extra large.
 They are prolific birds with year-round laying habits.

 Health Issues And Care